-What Happens in a Family Law Initial Consultation
+What Happens in a Family Law Consultation?

-Summary of Vonda’s Family Law Initial Consultation Video
+Summary of Vonda’s Family Law Consultation Video

 – Hi, my name’s Vonda Covington.
 I’m a divorce attorney in Richmond, Texas, in Fort Bend County.
-I wanted to talk a little bit about the way we do at our family law initial consultations.
+I wanted to talk a little bit about the way we do at our family law consultations.

-We do an initial consultation that is usually somewhere between an hour and two hours long.
+We offer a consultation that is usually somewhere between an hour and two hours long.
 During that time, the attorney meets with the client.
 We talk to the client about what’s going on in their lives, what brings them to us, what their concerns and questions are.
 We go through what their options are, what kind of divorce process options there are, what the law is, and how that sort of crosses with what their situation is and what they can expect if they do this.
 If they go down this path, this is probably the type of thing that you can expect, and what you can expect if you go down this other path to get to the final result.

 We Ask for Information to Understand Your Situation

-At the end of our initial consultation, our goal is that our client will have enough information to know the best way is for them to proceed and what the next steps are for them to move in that direction.
+At the end of our consultation, our goal is that our client will have enough information to know the best way is for them to proceed and what the next steps are for them to move in that direction.

 Just Thinking About Divorce?